habibahmad302/Coy-Chatbot/README.md

-# Chatbot Interface with Dynamic Traits and AI Suggestions
+# Coy Chatbot with Dynamic Traits and AI Suggestions

 This project is a fully interactive chatbot built using React for the frontend and Flask for the backend, powered by the Groq API.
 The chatbot allows users to select personality traits that affect the chatbot's responses, generate AI-powered dynamic suggestions, and maintain chat history across sessions.